ally-petitt/ally-petitt/content/posts/2024-07-05_Emulating-With-NVRAM.md

 I don’t know if there was a race condition or something else preventing normal execution.
 If anyone knows why this may have happened, please do let me know since I am quite puzzled by it.

-I asked myself the question, “is there another way to do this?”.
+I asked myself the question, “Is there another way to do this?”.
 I realized what I was really looking for was a call stack for when that error message was printed.
 I got an idea of how I could recreate this through static analysis.

 #### Attempt 2: Ghidra